DMaendlen/uni-vpn/README.md

 ===
 Since my university offers me a VPN to connect to their LAN, I wanted to automate this process as much as possible.
-Therefore I tweaked the official VPN-config a little, wrote my own openvpn start/stop wrapper and added all of it to my /etc/network/interfaces.
+Therefore I tweaked the official VPN-config a little, wrote my own OpenVPN start/stop wrapper and added all of it to my /etc/network/interfaces.

 Prerequisites
 -------------
 * Debian (or at least Debian-based) OS
-* openvpn installed
+* OpenVPN installed
 * VPN configured according to [university's guide](https://www.hs-esslingen.de/de/hochschule/service/rechenzentrum/mobile-net-wlan-openvpn/anleitungen-mobile-net/linux-kommandozeile.html)

 ToDo
 ----
 If you're interested in my changes, compare your client.conf with my hse.ovpn.
-After you're satisfied move your openvpn-config into its own directory to make sure you can use several VPNs at once.
+After you're satisfied move your OpenVPN-config into its own directory to make sure you can use several VPNs at once.
 ```
 	mkdir /etc/openvpn/hse;